Reducing Workbench's impact on Drupal

 will confirm that Workbench is adding load to Drupal, but adaptive_pause

-will tell Workbench to pause only when it detects its requests are putting load on Drupal.
+will tell Workbench to pause only when it detects in real-time that specific requests are putting load on Drupal.

 Note